HechenMountain/stringy-gpds/README.md

 ```

 ## 💬 Additional Comments
-Carefully read config.py, it should be self-explanatory.
+Carefully read user_config.py and or config.py (within the package folder), it should be self-explanatory.
 All functions in the source code are equipped with docstrings.
 If there is still something unclear after reading the docstrings and config.py, do not hesitate to contact me!

 All dimensionful quantities are given in units of GeV with conversion to fm only for the plots.

-For the GPD reconstruction, the non-diagonal part of the evolution equations can be discarded by using ND_EVOLVED_COMPLEX_MOMENT = False (recommended)
+For the GPD reconstruction, the non-diagonal part of the evolution equations can be discarded by using nd_evolved_complex_moment = False (recommended)
 since the contribution is < 5%.

-For the data handling include ArXiv IDs in PUBLICATION_MAPPING for the moments and GPD_PUBLICATION_MAPPING for GPDs.
+For the data handling include ArXiv IDs in publication_mapping for the moments and gpd_publication_mapping for GPDs in user_config.py.

 Initial tables for interpolation are supplied for harmonic numbers, anomalous dimensions and some moments.